 I am a visual artist, writer, and Professor Emeritus of Art from Loyola University Maryland.
-My longstanding interest in the history and culture of the land of my ancestors accompanies my work in the studio for many years, and I have written two books about that.
+My longstanding interest in the history and culture of the land of my ancestors accompanied my work in the studio for many years, and I have written two books about that.

 “Most people don’t know there are angels whose only job is to make sure you don’t get too comfortable & fall asleep & miss your life.” – Brian Andreas